amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun trim(text: Text): Text
 ```

-Trim the spaces from the text input
+Trims the spaces from the text input.

 ## `lower`